kaniska/machine_learning_library/README.txt

 a.
 The training and test samples are available in  data/
 b.
 In the first problem, we apply the algos to the CreditRating data (mix of numerial, categorical data)
 i.
-We find that ÔReduce-Error PruningÕ offers best accuracy by effectively removing the noise of the data with a lower memory footprint.
+We find that ÔReduce-Error Pruning offers best accuracy by effectively removing the noise of the data with a lower memory footprint.
 c.
 In the second problem, we apply the algos to the Ionoshpere data (all continuous vales)
 i.
 We find that MultiLayerPerceptorn offers best accuracy , though it takes longer time to build models.